sabinem/moodle-exampleblock/README.md

 # Exampleblock
-some moodle block plugin examples
+A moodle block plugin example

-Here I will keep some moodle blog plugin examples
+This block was inspired by:

-This is the most simple block possible.
-It is inspired by the moodle docs, see https://docs.moodle.org/dev/Blocks
+see https://docs.moodle.org/dev/Blocks